azsk/AzTS-docs/MMA Removal Utility/SingleTenantSetupInstallation.md

 In this section, we will walk you through the steps of setting up AzTS MMA Removal Utility.
 This setup can take up to 30 minutes.

-Before initiating the setup please validate the prerequisites, download and extract deployment package using [Prerequisites](./Prerequisites.md).
+Before initiating the setup please validate the prerequisites, download and extract deployment package using the link [here](./Prerequisites.md).

 There are two methods to setup AzTS MMA Removal Utility solution:

-- [**Method A:**](#method-a) This method provides granular level details of the different steps involved in setting up AzTS MMA Removal Utility.
-Setup process is divided into five steps and seprate command is provided for each step.
+- [**Method A: **](#method-a) This method provides granular level details of the different steps involved in setting up AzTS MMA Removal Utility.
+Setup process is divided into five steps and a separate command is provided for each step.

-- [**Method B:**](#method-b) Provides a quick way to install AzTS MMA Removal Utility solution by wrapping up multiple steps into a single consolidated command.
+- [**Method B: **](#method-b) Provides a faster way to install AzTS MMA Removal Utility solution by wrapping up multiple steps into a single (consolidated) command.
 ____________________________________________________________________

-## **Method A:**
+## **Method A: **

-> _**Note:** Please validate the prerequisites [here](./Prerequisites.md).
-You can download the deployment package zip from [here](https://github.com/azsk/AzTS-docs/raw/main/TemplateFiles/AzTSMMARemovalUtilityDeploymentFiles.zip) and before extracting the zip file, right click on the zip file --> click on 'Properties' --> Under the General tab in the dialog box, select the 'Unblock' checkbox --> Click on 'OK' button.
-Extract the zip file and use **MMARemovalUtilitySetup.ps1** present in this package to run the commands mentioned in below steps_
+> _**Note: ** Please validate the prerequisites [here](./Prerequisites.md) and then proceed with the below steps_

 This setup is divided into five steps:

 1. [Load setup script](#step-1-of-5-load-setup-script)
 2. [Installing required Az modules](#step-2-of-5-installing-required-az-modules)